DeepBrain-AI/docs/versioned_docs/version-1.4.x/aihuman/android-sdk/sample-project/with-3d-character.md

         });
 ```

-The speak, pausePlay, resumePlay, stopSpeaking examples are below. **The 'preload' method does not work for 3D character.**
+Examples for speak, pausePlay, resumePlay, and stopSpeaking are shown below. **The 'preload' method does not work for 3D character.**

 ```java
 private void setUpUIWithAIPlayer() {